stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-reflecting-on-my-leadership-journey.md

-## Conclusion ❓
+## Conclusion
 This is my journey.
-I'm not saying it was the right way or the same as others.
-It is however, likely similar to many others.
-In engineering it's common place you "move up the ranks" as an individual contributing engineer.
-I've never heard of someone being a "junior manager".
-It's a role your meant to be able to do but how can you do unless you've had the chance to or the training?
+I'm not claiming it was the right way or the same as others, but it’s likely similar to many others in engineering.
+It's common to "move up the ranks" as an individual contributing engineer.
+I've never heard of someone starting as a "junior manager."
+It's a role you're expected to be able to do, but how can you if you haven't had the chance or the training?

-If I started again I'd do more volunteering and coaching outside of my work role.
-The work I did at [Codebar](https://codebar.io/) and mentoring bootcamp students really help give me the opportunity to learn away from the pressures of work.
-Having mentors has also been very helpful to my own development.
-I feel there is a difference having a mentor who isn't my line manager.
-It's given me the space to work with someone who isn't in the weeds of my day job.
-I think of this as self development time for me as a manager.
+If I could start over, I would engage in more volunteering and coaching outside of my work role.
+The work I did at [Codebar](https://codebar.io/) and mentoring bootcamp students provided valuable opportunities to learn away from the pressures of work.
+Having mentors has also been instrumental in my development.
+There's a significant difference when you have a mentor who isn't your direct line manager—it provides space to work with someone who isn't involved in the day-to-day aspects of your job.
+I consider this self-development time crucial to my growth as a manager.

-Finally I've been very fortunate to have my dad as my long suffering mentor.
-He's someone who's done huge management jobs, the likes of which I'll likely never take on.
-He always makes time to listen to my problems and give me ways I could approach them.
-More over he's very much lived by his own values and this, as with the best managers I've had is the most powerful way to empower someone.
+Finally, I've been very fortunate to have my dad as my long-suffering mentor.
+He's someone who's handled huge management responsibilities, the likes of which I'll likely never take on.
+He always makes time to listen to my problems and offers ways to approach them.
+Moreover, he has always lived by his own values, and this, as with the best managers I've had, is the most powerful way to empower someone.

-If you have any comments/feedback/questions on this article or the accordion please get in touch!
-I'd love to hear about your management journeys or if your looking to get into management what your approach will be.
+If you have any comments, feedback, or questions about this article or the accordion, please get in touch!
+I'd love to hear about your management journeys or, if you're looking to get into management, what your approach will be.